Wind Cave National Park307 Votes Currently Open

 With an aim of restoring some of the missing pieces to the park's ecosystem with the help of US Fish and Wildlife Service; park biologists put in one of the known predators of the prairie -the black-footed ferret.
 These rare animals survive on prairie dog towns and consume over 100 prairie dogs in a year.
 This is how the continued the long existing heritage of this particular park.

-Wind Cave National Park Information
+Wind Cave National Park Travel Tips

 - Tours for Visitors with Special Needs - $5.00 for adults 17 and older, $2.50 for children 6-16, children 5 and under are free, $2.50 for holders of the Golden Age (Senior)/Access Passports.
 Sign-language capable rangers are available for the hearing impaired.